ezekielchentnik/ticker/README.md

 # ticker

 Note: if the live version does not display data, it is likely due to rate limits w/IEX Cloud, running locally should do the trick!
+You can also bring your own API token https://happy-burro.netlify.app?token=[IEX_Cloud_Token]

 Live version: [https://happy-burro.netlify.app](https://happy-burro.netlify.app)